Contact tracing: Limitations

 With the use of technology, certain limitations and challenges come with the territory.
 Tracking technology might not accurately notify individuals who have been exposed.
 Bluetooth does not differentiate between walls and structure, prompting incorrect notification of exposures.
 For instance, people separated by walls in an office building can be notified as exposed, even if they never interfaced with the contact.
 Moreover, the parameters set by the developers to contact trace vary and can miss potential cases.
 Such parameters include proximity or distance to trigger an exposure and the timeframe in which contacts are considered to be infectious (usually 14 days).
 Smartphone applications require people having access to smartphones and a competent infrastructure to provide internet access to the public.
 Not all countries can provide these services to their residents.
 Compliance is also a factor.
 Individuals must download the application, navigate the technology, and follow appropriate directions when notified.
 This becomes highly difficult when the use of smartphone applications is not mandated.
 Cohort studies which looked at the efficacy of digital contact tracing reported limited sensitivity in accurately catching cases due to the limitations mentioned above.
+In Pennsylvania, a digital exposure notification app for COVID-19 was downloaded by 5.7% of population (635,612 people).
+Unfortunately, only 0.1% of all reported cases in Pennsylvania used the app to notify their potential contacts of exposure during the study period (390 persons), resulting in 233 notifications as compared an estimated 573,298 eligible contacts.